Measures of association for approximating copulas: Checkerboard estimates for Chatterjee's xi

 \subsection{Checkerboard bound for Chatterjee's xi}

 The expressions of Proposition \ref{lem:checkerboard_measures_of_association} can be used to calculate the measures of association for a given checkerboard copula in a straightforward and efficient way, without the need for numerical integration or estimates from sampled data.
-The next theorem shows that the checkerboard formula in Proposition \ref{lem:checkerboard_measures_of_association} \ref{itm:xi_checkerboard} also serves as lower bound of Chatterjee's xi for an arbitrarily given bivariate copula $C$, and hence shows the formula \eqref{eq:xi_bound}.
+The next theorem shows that the checkerboard formula in Proposition \ref{lem:checkerboard_measures_of_association} \ref{itm:xi_checkerboard} also serves as lower bound of Chatterjee's xi for every totally positive bivariate copula $C$, and hence shows the formula \eqref{eq:xi_bound}.
+A non-negative function \(f\) on \([0,1]^2\) is called TP\(_2\), if

+for all \(u_1,u_2,v_1,v_2\in[0,1]\), or for almost all such points if \(f\) is only defined up to null sets.
+Here, $\wedge$ and $\vee$ denote the minimum and maximum, respectively.
+Moreover, an absolutely continuous copula \(C\) with density \(c\) is called MTP\(_2\) if its density \(c\) is TP\(_2\), i.e.,